david-lev/pywa/docs/source/content/getting-started.rst

 - The `Updates <updates/overview.html>`_ are the incoming messages and events that the client receives.
 It contains the available data for each message and event.
 For example, the :class:`~pywa.types.message.Message` update is arrived user send a text, media, location contact and other types of messages.
 Every update has it's own methods and properties.

-- The `errors <errors/overview.html>`_ errors that the client can raise.
+- The `errors <errors/overview.html>`_ that the client can raise.
 For example, if you try to send message from your test number to a number that is not in the recipients list, the client will raise a :class:`~pywa.errors.RecipientNotInAllowedList`.

 - The `Examples <examples/overview.html>`_ section contains examples of how to use the package.